JalalAmeerzai/ch-api-docs/ch-userproduct-service.md

 - Be aware that the `authors` attribute will be _overwritten_ if you try to modify it.
 For instance, if you need to append an author to the list, you must pass **all** authors in the list.
 - You cannot remove **all** others via this gRPC method (i.e. you will only be able to get down to one author in the list).
+- When updating the `media_metadata` field with this method, you'll need to pass any and all data that you want to keep (similar to authors).

 ##### REST Endpoint
 - **METHOD:** `PUT`